filviu/blog/content/posts/2011/2011-05-25-mariadb-vs-mysql-short-benchmark.md

 TOTALS 1084.00 297.06 71.81 368.87 3375950
 [/cce_bash]

 So as you can see not much incentive here.
-I know that for advanced use cases MariaDB offers some new features and improvements but for a normal use case as for example the web server hosting this site there&#8217;s no major advantage.
+I know that for advanced use cases MariaDB offers some new features and improvements but for a normal use case as for example the web server hosting this site there's no major advantage.